Increasing Academic Success for Underrepresented Minority PhD Graduate STEM Students Through Self-Advocacy Education

 Read the abstract

-Learn more with UIC’s Lilley Laboratory on the College of Engineering
+Learn more about the GREATS program Lilley Laboratory on the College of Engineering